* FREE SHIPPING ON ORDERS $20 OR MORE! *

 the grouping of the other plants.

 Of course, you can repeat the Three Sisters Garden in several spots in your yard if four plants of each won't be enough to feed your family.
-You may have three or four of the plant groupings in your backyard garden.
+You may have as many as you want and can fit of the plant groupings in your backyard garden.

 hope they will pass this passion down to their children and